Drop Surfing: What’s The Differences With Dropshipping?

 A prime example of drop surfing is; a drop shipping seller receiving an order for a purple coffee mug.
 With dropshipping, there would be a supplier set to go with the delivery of the mug, but in drop surfing, the dropshipping seller would surf through various suppliers for the one that sells the same purple mug at the lowest price.

-Once a supplier that offers the lowest price is found, the middleman orders it from that supplier, and the dropshipping seller gets to earn a more significant profit.
+Once a supplier that offers the lowest price is found, the middleman orders it from that supplier, and the dropshipping seller earns a more significant profit.
 The more profit the seller makes per order, the more business they can make dropshipping.

 While this is a simple definition of Drop surfing, this second definition will explain why many choose to shy away from this form of eCommerce.
-The other meaning for drop surfing describes it as “surfing the web for top trends on different products” for ones that will generate the highest profit.
+The other meaning for drop surfing is “surfing the web for top trends on different products” for those that will generate the highest profit.

-The reason most people shy away from drop surfing is that it involves intensive market research.
-The market research involves monitoring various drop surfing platforms for what suppliers or what products are hot, and many people do not have to time this.
+Most people shy away from drop surfing because it involves intensive market research.
+The market research involves monitoring various drop surfing platforms for what suppliers or products are hot; many people do not have to time this.

 Digital marketers are known for their flair with keywords and catchy phrases that make rising entrepreneurs stop and wonder what the fuss is, and drop surfing is no different.